cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

             </p>]]>
         <description/>
 ```
-Restrictions: Any string, with minimum and maximum length determined by the category.
-See [Categories](http://ecg-icas.github.io/icas/doc/next/categories.html#categories).
+Restrictions: Maximum character limit is 999 chars.
 URLs are not allowed as part of the description.
 All HTML elements except for the ones below will be removed:

 ```
        <u> <em> <ul> <li> <p> <strong> <br>